gharamalhumaydani/Face_Detection/README.md

 Stup 1 :

 First of all make sure you have OpenCV installed.
-You can install it using pip:
+You can install it using pip , in cmd :

 * pip install opencv-python